NOTHGroup/nothgroup.github.io/_posts/2016-10-31-User-test-prep.md

 #### Tasks

 * Turn on the ReFormer
-* Change the font to font2
+* Change the font to another font
 * Change the font size to your preferred settings
 * Change the background to white
 * Highlight a block of text and generate a summary
-* Go to subscription
+* Go to account

 #### Post-evaluation questionnaire